-The building as originally designed by architects Peró and Torres Armengol while architect Fernando Manzone was the one responsible for turning the former cinema into a bookstore.
+The building was originally designed by architects Peró and Torres Armengol, while architect Fernando Manzone was responsible for turning the former cinema into a bookstore.

-Manzone retained many parts of the theater including the stage, the balconies, the architectural details and the red curtains.
+Manzone retained many theater parts, including the stage, the balconies, the architectural details, and the red curtains.

 Restorations amounting to AR$3 million were necessary to restore the space to its full glory.

-The store boasts over 4,000 non-Spanish titles, however the English titles are pretty limited.
+The store boasts over 4,000 non-Spanish titles.
+However, English titles are pretty limited.
 You can find classical and jazz music CDs on the second floor and pop music in the basement.

-The exterior as the building is as grand and photogenic as the beautiful interior.
-Located at 1860 Sante Fe Avenue, Recoleta, this bookstore sees an average of 3000 footfalls ever day!
+The exterior of the building is as grand and photogenic as the beautiful interior.
+Located at 1860 Sante Fe Avenue, Recoleta, this bookstore sees an average of 3000 footfalls every day!